turingschool/front-end-curriculum/projects/whats-cookin.md

 * 3: The application has many strong displays/interactions, but a few holes in lesser-used displays.
 The application is fully responsive and the UI does not detract from the UX.
 * 2: The application shows effort in the interface, but the result is not effective.
 The evaluator has some difficulty using the application when reviewing the features in the users' needs.
 Application is not responsive on other devices.
 * 1: The application is confusing or difficult to use.

-### Workflow
-* 4: The team effectively uses Git branches and many small, atomic commits that document the evolution of their application with descriptive commit messages.
-The team displays good pairing practices (driver-navigator, dividing up work, etc.) and utilizes a planning tool more than GitHub issues (GitHub Projects, Trello, etc).
-* 3: The team makes a series of small, atomic commits that document the evolution of their application.
-The team conducts a DTR (define the relationship) and utilizes GitHub issues and best pairing practices.
-Both members contribute meaningfully to the application.
-* 2: The team makes large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application.
-The team does not utilize a planning tool or equitable pairing practices.
-One or both members do not contribute meaningfully to the application.
-* 1: The team committed the code to version control in only a few commits.
-The evaluator cannot determine the evolution of the application.